AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ```
 [target]:contains(match)
 ```
-- `target` — optional, standard or extended css selector, can be missed for checking *any* element
+- `target` — optional, standard or extended CSS selector, can be missed for checking *any* element
 - `match` — required, string or regular expression for matching element `textContent`.
 Regular expression flags are supported.

 **Examples**